cat73220/HW/blog/portfolio/nemesys/nemesys_04.md

 categories: [portfolio, nemesys]
 ---

-- ####Neozoic paint on SGI/IRIS####
+####a custom 3D modeling software by semi-meta objects for Polygon pictures on SGI/IRIS####

   **Tasks**
-  : Maintaining the 3D computer graphics system(Ray tracing)
-  : Adding few functionality such as saveing and loading system settings
+  : Designning and programming GUI API as foundation of this software : Adding many functionality using the foundation

   **Development Environment**

+  - IRIX(SGI IRIS)
+  - SGI C Language
+  - Motif GUI API
-  - PC-DOS(no brand PC-Compatible:PC/AT)
+  - gl
-  - Occam2 as the programming language for Transputer
-  - Transputer calculation accelarater board(4 transputers were mounted), INMOS Company
-  - a computer controlled TV station grade video recorder(3/4" u-matic)
-  - an external custom built 16 transputers rendering engine with a frame buffer for output